-Takasbank also works with two custodian institutions located abroad, and securities that are kept abroad within the scope of CCP and Central Clearing markets (only Turkish Treasury Foreign Debt Securities - Eurobond and G7 government debt securities) and foreign currency (USD/EUR/GBP) may also be offered as collateral.Takasbank Board of Directors allocates custody limits to global custodians to be used for safekeeping of the foreign currency-denominated securities that may be accepted as collateral in the markets to which CCP service is provided, by taking their international credit ratings as the basis.
+Takasbank also works with two custodian institutions located abroad, and securities that are kept abroad within the scope of CCP and Central Clearing markets (only Turkish Treasury Foreign Debt Securities -Eurobond and G7 government debt securities) and foreign currency (USD/EUR/GBP) may also be offered as collateral.
+Takasbank Board of Directors allocates custody limits to global custodians to be used for safekeeping of the foreign currency-denominated securities that may be accepted as collateral in the markets to which CCP service is provided, by taking their international credit ratings as the basis.
 In order for the non-cash collateral and guarantee fund contribution amounts of the CCP markets to be safe-kept in the depository institutions resident abroad, it must be verified that non-cash assets are protected from the bankruptcy or liquidation of the depository institution as well as the proceedings that may be initiated by the creditors of such institution.
 Currently, Takasbank's international security collaterals and guarantee fund contribution amounts are safe-kept at Euroclear Bank Brussels.
-It operates pursuant to Belgian Laws and European Union Regulations.
+According to the Belgian laws, the institutions with a custody account at Euroclear Bank Brussels are the joint owners in proportion with the account balances of securities held in their accounts.
+The securities in custody accounts are monitored separately from Euroclear Bank assets.
 Euroclear Bank constantly publishes their clear and detailed review reports; and these reports are regularly monitored by Takasbank.
 In addition, the developments in foreign markets and global custody institutions are monitored on a monthly basis and published in the form of a bulletin; and the credit ratings are also monitored continuously.